epakhomov/Will-the-Customer-Accept-the-Coupon/README.md

-# Will the customer accept the cuopon? heading
+# Will the customer accept the cuopon?